IIIF/website/source/event/2019/goettingen/annual_conference_travel_scholarship.md

 - A current resume or CV

-The application deadline is Friday, April 26, 2019.
+The application deadline is Friday, May 3, 2019.

-Applicants will be notified by Wednesday, May 15, 2019.
+Applicants will be notified by Friday, May 17, 2019.

 If you have any questions, please contact <admin@iiif.io>